Code-Chops/FoodChops/README.md

 - Select a product and press 'buy'.
 - Click on the Inserted Coins wallet to release your inserted coins.

-A lot can be configured in FoodChops.App.Startup.ConfigureServices
+A lot can be configured in FoodChops.App.Startup.ConfigureServices.

 # Third party sources